 I highly recommend taking a tour for a manta ray nighttime snorkeling experience!

 These tours are very professional and big on safety!
-They care for your safety and ensure you have a good experience seeing these magnificent creatures.
+They ensure you have a safe and good experience seeing these magnificent creatures.

-If you are traveling during the whale season, which is typically December to April on Big Island, you can see humpback whales up close by taking a whale-watching tour.
+If you are traveling during the whale migration season, which is typically December to April on Big Island, you can see humpback whales up close by taking a whale-watching tour from Kona.

 During the winter season, the magnificent humpback whales migrate to the warm waters of Hawaii, and there is a very good chance you will see one or a lot of whales on a whale-watching tour.

-These tours take you on a boat where the whales are, and you will receive excellent information from the tour crew about various whale behaviors.
+These tours take you on a boat where the whale pods are, and you will receive excellent information from the tour crew about various whale behaviors.

-There are many tour companies in Kona that offer these tours.
+Many tour companies in Kona offer these tours.
 We went on a Catamaran boat and had the best time.
-It is so much fun sitting on the net in the back of the boat.
+Sitting on the net in the back of the boat is so much fun.

 We even saw a mama and baby whale swimming together!
 It was amazing to hear the whales singing through the provided hydrophones.